The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 - more serious and complex problems, such as an unexpected increase in side effects or microbial contamination.

 Sometimes, you must immediately stop using the product and it must be destroyed or returned.
-In other situations, it is safe to continue use, but healthcare professionals or patients need to be alerted to the problem.
+In other situations, it is safe to continue use, but healthcare professionals or patients need to be aware of the problem.

-When a problem poses wider implications or a risk to the health and safety of the community as a whole, we publish an alert on our website and social media channels.
-You may also see these notices on the news or on other websites.
+When a problem poses a risk to the health and safety of the community, we publish a statement on our website and social media channels.
+These web statements may also appear on the news or on other websites.

-These alerts contain the information about whether you need to:
+These web statements contain the information about whether you need to:

 - be aware of concerns with a product